Federal Requirements Study Guide for the PTCB Exam

 A prescription is only valid and able to be dispensed if it is written for a legitimate medical purpose under the usual scope of practice of the prescribing practitioner.
 Once a controlled prescription’s validity and therapeutic benefit is confirmed, it is ready to be dispensed to the patient.

-• In the increased attempt to combat the opioid epidemic, some states are limiting narcotic Schedule II fills to a 7-day supply for acute pain and 30-day supply for chronic pain.
+In the ongoing attempt to combat the opioid epidemic, some states are limiting narcotic Schedule II fills to a seven-day supply for acute pain and 30-day supply for chronic pain.

 Reverse Distribution

 Reverse distribution occurs when a pharmacy sends outdated, unusable drug product back to the drug manufacturer or other authorized distributor for processing or disposal.
-This may occur when drugs are returned by patients or the drugs are expired.
+This may occur when drugs are returned by patients or when the drugs have expired.

 Outdated, damaged, or unwanted controlled substances may be destroyed under the authorization of the DEA.
 To destroy the medications, the pharmacy or distributor must fill out a DEA 41 form.
 The form must contain:

-Take back programs are a great way to safely dispose of unwanted prescription medications, regardless of being controlled or non-controlled.
+Take-back programs are a great way to safely dispose of unwanted prescription medications, regardless of whether they are controlled or non-controlled.
 These programs occur a few times a year, typically at your local police station or university.
-These programs are beneficial as unwanted medications are voluntarily donated and disposed of correctly.
-In return, this inevitably makes the community a safer place since such unwanted medications do not end up in the wrong hands or our local waterways.
+These programs are beneficial, as they ensure unwanted medications are voluntarily donated and disposed of correctly.
+In return, this inevitably makes the community a safer place since such unwanted medications do not end up in the wrong hands or in local waterways.

 Loss and Theft